 - Self-nominations are not allowed.

-The winners will be recognized at the award sessions at the 60th DAC July 9-13, 2023 at Moscone Center West in San Francisco, CA.
+The winners will be recognized at the award sessions onsite at DAC at Moscone Center West in San Francisco, CA.

 Frequently Asked Questions